iamserda/myspace/README.md

 # MYSPACE

 ## What is it?
-A repo cotaining a basic blog application.
+A repo containing a basic blog front-end application.
 App can GET, POST(fake) new post using JSONPlaceholder API.
 Made mainly to show current skills levels(more or less) to my mentor.

 ## Where is the Link